ArnaoutLab/sentropy/README.md

 ## How well each of two classes represents the whole dataset

 Suppose you have a dataset of fruits that has two classes, apples and oranges, and you want to know how representative each class is of the whole dataset.
-Representativeness (𝜌) is the reciprocal of beta diversity, which measures distinctiveness:
+This can be done by measuring representativeness (*𝜌*), which is the reciprocal of *β* diversity (which measures distinctiveness):
 ```
 from sentropy import sentropy
 import numpy as np